 “One of the main reasons is that many umbrella species are chosen based on their public appeal, rather than their efficiency for protecting other species – we want to change that.”

-“The koala, red goshawk, matted flax-lily and purple clover are more efficient umbrella species, yet none of these appear on the existing federal government priority species list.
+“The koala, red goshawk, matted flax-lily, and purple clover are more efficient umbrella species, yet none of these appear on the existing federal government priority species list.

 “Australia has committed to prevent further extinction of known threatened species and improve their conservation status by 2020.
-Yet, with limited funding committed to conservation, we need better methods to efficiently prioritize investment of resources.”
+Yet, with limited funding committed to conservation, we need better methods to efficiently prioritize the investment of resources.”

 The study’s senior author, UQ and the Nature Conservancy’s Professor Hugh Possingham said in a time of crisis, smart decision-making was essential.

 “Now is precisely the time where governments need to get their investment in nature to be as efficient as possible,” he said.
-“Nations around the world can significantly improve the selection of umbrella species for conservation action by taking advantage of our transparent, quantitative and objective prioritization approach.
+“Nations around the world can significantly improve the selection of umbrella species for conservation action by taking advantage of our transparent, quantitative, and objective prioritization approach.

 Reference: “Use of surrogate species to cost‐effectively prioritize conservation actions” by Michelle Ward, Jonathan R. Rhodes, James E.M.
 Watson, James Lefevre, Scott Atkinson and Hugh P. Possingham, 5 November 2019, Conservation Biology.